nils-n/city-cycling/README.md

 This is the page for signed-in users where they can update their delivery address, view their purchase history and find links to each order they have done in the shop.

-On this page, they can also give a rating and a comment to each product they have bought, which is then displayed to all users below the product.
-The average rating is updated either as average of all users that rated the product, or without rating if it has not been rated.
+- On this page, they can also give a rating and a comment to each product they have bought, which is then displayed to all users below the product.
+- The average rating is updated either as average of all users that rated the product, or without rating if it has not been rated.

-They can also click on this page on the 'delete Profile' button to delete all personal information stored about (address, ratings, comments).
+- They can also click on this page on the 'delete Profile' button to delete all personal information stored about (address, ratings, comments).
 A modal pops up to confirm the deletion warning the user that this operation cannot be made undone.

 <div style='margin:auto 0;'>
    <table style='width:95%; margin:auto 0;'>
     <tr>
-      <th colspan=2> Landing Page </th>
+      <th colspan=2> User Profile Page </th>
     </tr>
       <tr>
         <th> Mobile </th>